emmtte/exif/readme.md

 * Rename photo files with an unique name ````yyyy-MM-ddThh:mm:ss.JPG````
 * Create Google Photos Albums with the directory's name ````yyyy-MM-dd *````
 * Upload photos into the appropriate Album
-* Choose either to correct the photo's metadata and upload them or only to correct them
+* Choose either to correct the photo's metadata and upload the photo or only to correct the metadata

 ## Prerequisite
 #### Download and Install Node.js
 Go to [nodejs.org](https://nodejs.org/en/download/current/) to download and install latest current version